-Pallium is working with the BC Centre for Palliative Care (BCCPC) and Hospice Palliative Care Ontario (HPCO) to create a ready-to-use evaluation toolkit for Compassionate Community initiatives in Canada that will help them adopt a common approach to evaluate their work with a focus on implementation facilitators, barriers, and potential for scale and spread.
+Pallium is working with the BC Centre for Palliative Care (BCCPC) and Hospice Palliative Care Ontario (HPCO) to create an interactive evaluation website for Compassionate Community initiatives in Canada that will help them adopt a common approach to evaluate their work with a focus on implementation facilitators, barriers, and potential for scale and spread.
 The evaluation framework will help Compassionate Community champions across Canada to evaluate the effectiveness of their work, share learning and results, and engage in discussions to help translate knowledge into action.

 With the need for palliative care rapidly growing in Canada—amplified by the current COVID-19 pandemic—Pallium is collaborating with Boehringer Ingelheim Canada on an initiative to address the health system gaps that exist by building capacity to improve the quality and accessibility of palliative care for Canadians.
 Called Bridging HOPE (Helping Others Through Palliative care Education), this initiative aims to better support the growing number of patients and their families facing a life-limiting or serious illness by increasing the number of front-line health care professionals trained on the palliative care approach, providing timelier, and more compassionate palliative care.
 A minimum of 500 physicians, nurses, and respiratory therapists will receive training on Pallium’s Learning Essential Approaches to Palliative Care (LEAP), providing practical, inter-professional and evidence-based training and tools in the palliative care approach across multiple health care settings and specialty areas.
 The Bridging HOPE initiative is also providing timely information to health care professionals during the current pandemic by hosting a series of webinars focused on topics that are relevant to health care teams across Canada who are actively leading the response to COVID-19.

 Pallium is working with Bayshore HealthCare to develop a hybrid delivery model for LEAP that will combine online palliative care modules with a one-day face-to-face session.
 Bayshore piloted the hybrid LEAP in fall 2020 with their teams.
 The hybrid delivery model will provide a more flexible, accessible, and lower cost delivery model that maintains the interactive, in-depth learning of a LEAP Core course.